We’ve created this website specifically for UK based, qualified financial advisers only.

 When it comes to buying property, clients want advice from someone they can trust.
 From stepping onto the ladder to choosing their final home, a relationship with a mortgage adviser builds over almost a lifetime.
 But what happens when your clients reach retirement?

-There could be more equity in your older clients’ homes than cash in their pension pots.
-Releasing some of the equity you’ve helped them build could fund a better retirement, with advice from someone they trust.
+There could be more equity in your clients’ homes than cash in their pension pots.
+Releasing some of the equity you’ve helped them build over time could fund a better retirement, with advice from someone they trust.

 Another standard set by the Equity Release Council gives the customer the right to stay in their home for life.
 These changes have boosted consumer confidence and helped the industry to shake off its negative reputation from the 1980’s style plans.
-In 2018, equity release lending reached a record £3.94bn.
+In 2021, equity release lending reached £4.8 billion, six times greater than in 2011.

 The lifetime mortgage market continues to grow.
-Over 55’s unlocked £936m of housing wealth the first quarter of 2019, up from £870m the previous year.
+Over 55’s unlocked £1.53 billion in housing wealth between January and March 2022, up from £1.34bn in Q4 2021.
 Although lending figures show no signs of slowing down, the number of advisers becoming qualified remains stagnant.
 It’s estimated that less than a quarter of advisers (23%) are equity release qualified.
 This presents a huge opportunity for your business to tap into a growing market.

 Consumers need to connect with advisers they can trust.
 And with more people accessing their housing wealth than ever before, good advice has never been more important.
-Taking out a lifetime mortgage is a big decision, but can help provide enough funds to support people living longer.
-When pension pots and savings can stretch no more, accessing property wealth could be an option for your clients.
+Taking out a lifetime mortgage is a big decision but can help provide enough funds to support people living longer.
+When pension pots and savings can stretch no more, or your client is looking to diversify their retirement income, accessing property wealth could be an option.

-As the market has grown so has the range of lifetime mortgage products available.
+As the market has grown so has the range of equity release products available.
 This has given consumers’ greater choice and flexibility.
 Some products allow regular interest payments to be made, while others offer inheritance protection at no extra cost.

 Whatever your client’s plans and dreams for retirement, your advice can help them navigate the market to meet their needs.
 For some, it may be about that dream holiday.
 For others, it may be investing in their family’s futures, or adapting a home they can stay in for longer.

-Longer life expectancies mean that adults are receiving their inheritance much later – recent figures show the average age of inheritance is now 61.
-For many recipients of inheritance, it will come too late in life to be invested in a first home; they’re more likely to be already established financially.
+Longer life expectancies mean that adults are receiving their inheritance much later, with the average age of receiving a windfall inheritance reaching 61.
+For many recipients, this will come at a time when they’re already financially established.

 A lifetime mortgage could be a way to fund the deposit to help a first-time buyer.
 If your client wants to support a family member but doesn't have access to a cash lump sum, they could release some of the money tied up in their home.
 This financial contribution could be given as a ‘living inheritance’.
 This has the added benefit that your clients can live to see the difference their money has made.